Strawhorse/School_website/README.md

 6. Using sessions - done (sessions and cookies)
 7. Changing query database writing from mysqli to PDO - done for query posting
 8. Return list of items in database as a table on the teacher account -
-9. Creating account login using database -
+9. Creating account login using database - Done
 10. Password hashing - Done
 11. Autoloading classes check -